MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/using-mobile-foundation/index.md

 ![Image of Mobile Foundation setup](advanced-server-configuration.png)

 ## Adding Analytics support
 You can add MobileFirst Foundation Operational Analytics support to your Mobile Foundation service instance by clicking on **Add Analytics** from the service's Dashboard page.
 This action provisions an IBM Container with an instance of MobileFirst Foundation Operational Analytics server.

-When using the **Developer** plan this action will also automatically hook the Analytics service instance to your MobileFirst Server instance.
+* When using the **Developer** plan this action will also automatically hook the Analytics service instance to your MobileFirst Server instance.
-When using the **Proffessional 1 Application** plan this action will require additional input from you to select: amount of available Nodes, available Memory and a storage volume.
+* When using the **Proffessional 1 Application** plan this action will require additional input from you to select: amount of available Nodes, available Memory and a storage volume.

 Once the operation finishes, reload the MobileFirst Operations Console page in your browser to access the Analytics console.

 > Learn more about analytics in the [MobileFirst Operational Analytics category](../../analytics).

 ## Applying MobileFirst Server Fixes
 Updates to the Mobile Foundation Bluemix services are applied automatically without a need for human interverntion, other than agreeing to perform the update.
 When an update is availabe, a banner is displayed in the service's Dashboard page with instructions and action buttons.

+## Troubleshooting
+The Developer plan does not offer a persistent database, which could cause at times loss of data.
+To quickly onboard in such cases, be sure to follow these best practices:

+* Every time you make any changes server-side changes, such as deploying an adapter, updating a property value via the console or perform any security configuration (scope-mapping and alike), run the following from the command-line to download your configuration to a .zip file:

+    ```bash
+    $curl -X GET -u admin:admin -o export.zip http://<App Name>.mybluemix.net/mfpadmin/management-apis/2.0/runtimes/mfp/export/all
+    ```

+* In case you recreate your server or lose your configuration, run the following from the command-line to import the configuration to the server:

+    ```bash
+    $curl -X POST -u admin:admin -F file=@./export.zip http://<App Name>.mybluemix.net/mfpadmin/management-apis/2.0/runtimes/mfp/deploy/multi
+    ```

 ## Further reading
 Now that the MobileFirst Server instance is up and running: